Getting Started with .NET MAUI PullToRefresh

 builder.ConfigureSyncfusionCore();

-Step 4: Add a Basic PullToRefresh
+Step 4: Import PullToRefresh namespace

 using Syncfusion.Maui.PullToRefresh;

-Step 5: Define the PullableContent
+Step 5: Add the PullToRefresh component

+Configure the PullToRefresh component to enable you to refresh content interactively by performing a pull-down gesture.
+It enhances the user experience by providing a familiar and efficient way to update data.
 The PullableContent view serves as the designated area where users can initiate the pull-to-refresh action, enabling them to refresh and update the content within the view.

 To show the progress indicator while updating the view, set IsRefreshing property to True using Refreshing event.
 Once view is updated, remove the progress indicator by setting IsRefreshing property to False.